Retirement investments to avoid include everything from bonds down to stock options. Here’s why.

 To some extent, this is an understandable retirement investing strategy, since bonds can provide steady income and a guarantee to repay their principal at maturity.

 Unfortunately, we don’t think using bonds for retirement is the best strategy for Successful Investors.
 Bond prices and interest rates are inversely linked.
-When interest rates go up, bond prices go down, when interest rates go down, bond prices go up—and with interest rates at today’s lows, they are unlikely to drop much further, and should eventually begin rising.
+When interest rates go up, bond prices go down, when interest rates go down, bond prices go up—and with inflation still high, there is pressure for interest rates to keep increasing.

 We continue to recommend that you invest only a small part of your Successful Investor portfolio—if any—in bonds and fixed-income investments.